Alexander Fitton

-Sir Alexander Fitton (1630?–1698) sometimes known by his Jacobite title Baron Gawsworth, was an Irish barrister and judge, who became Lord Chancellor of Ireland, despite having spent many years in prison for a criminal offence.
+Sir Alexander Fitton (c.1630–1698), sometimes known by his Jacobite title Baron Fitton of Gawsworth, was an Irish barrister and judge, who became Lord Chancellor of Ireland under James II of England, despite having spent many years in prison for a criminal offence.

 Family and early career

 Fitton was the second son of William Fitton of Awrice (or Awne), County Limerick and his wife Eva Trevor, daughter of Sir Edward Trevor of Brynkynallt, Chirk, Denbighshire and Rostrevor, County Down, and his second wife Rose Ussher, daughter of Henry Ussher, Archbishop of Armagh.
 He was the great-grandson of Sir Edward Fitton, Vice-Treasurer of Ireland, who died in 1579.
 The Irish Fittons were a junior branch of the Fittons of Gawsworth Old Hall, Cheshire: Alexander was the grandson of another Alexander Fitton, who was Sir Edward's second son, and his wife Jane MacBryan O'Connogh.
 A lawsuit over the rightful ownership of Gawsworth was to preoccupy Alexander for most of his life.
 His mother's family later gained the title Viscount Dungannon.